Day trading has become a popular concept as of late. While it can be a profitable way to earn, it's also a high risk investment strategy.

-They will consider you a pattern day trader if you execute four or more day trades within five business days.
+You are considered a pattern day trader if you execute four or more day trades within five business days.

-If you place your fourth day trade in the five-day window, Robinhood will mark your account for pattern day trading for ninety calendar days.
+If you place your fourth day trade in a five-day window, Robinhood will mark your account for pattern day trading for ninety calendar days.
 This means you won’t be able to place any day trades for ninety days unless you bring your account equity above $25,000.

-Also keep in mind that if you continue to day trade with an account valued below the $25,000, not only will you be flagged as a pattern day trader, but Robinhood will pile more restrictions on your account.
+Also keep in mind that if you continue to day trade with an account valued below $25,000, not only will you be flagged as a pattern day trader, but Robinhood will pile more restrictions on your account.

 This is not a place you want to be in, and Robinhood provides a tracker for your day trades within your account settings so you can keep tabs on how close you are to triggering the Pattern Day Trader Rule.